 ♡ Copying is an act of love.
 Please copy and share.

-I would like it if you linked back to me, when relevant, as the source of inspiration—but I will not require that, for any citation of content produced on this website.
+I would love it if you linked back to me, when relevant, as the source of inspiration—but I will not require that, for any citation of content I produce.

 Rationale (For The Curious)

-In a high-school class on Government & Economics, I was first introduced to Austrian Economics by means of Richard J. Maybury’s series of short books.
+In a high-school class on Government & Economics, I was first introduced to Austrian Economics by means of Richard J. Maybury’s "Uncle Eric" books series.
 Very quickly, I latched onto the simplest description of natural law that I’ve ever read, before or since.

 Like the law of gravity or the first law of thermodynamics, natural law represents the rules which exist beneath the surface of our day-to-day lives, which dictate how we interact with the world and what consequences come from them.